aaaaands/andrea.github.io/content/authors/Willi Mutschler/_index.md

   - Time Series Econometrics

 # Education to show in About widget
-education:
+#education:
-  courses:
+#  courses:
-    - course: PhD in Economics
+#    - course: PhD in Economics
-      institution: University of Muenster
+#      institution: University of Muenster
-      year: 11/2015
+#      year: 11/2015
-    - course: MSc in Economics
+#    - course: MSc in Economics
-      institution: University of Muenster
+#      institution: University of Muenster
-      year: 04/2012
+#      year: 04/2012
-    - course: BSc in Economics
+#    - course: BSc in Economics
-      institution: University of Bonn
+#      institution: University of Bonn
-      year: 09/2009
+#      year: 09/2009

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons